drewschield/drewschield.github.io/_pages/about.md

 Ph.D. – Quantitative Biology, University of Texas at Arlington, 2018

 ### Research Interests
-- Roles of selection, gene flow, and recombination in genome evolution and speciation
+- Roles of selection, gene flow, and recombination in speciation
 - Sex chromosome evolution (especially ZW systems)
 - Evolution of recombination landscapes in snakes and birds
 - Comparative genomic structure and function in vertebrates